Greatknee/Replication_SWVAR/README.md

 The main contents of the repository are the following:

-- `plots/`: folder of generated plots as PDF files
-- `tables/`: folder of generated tables as txt files
 - `data/`: folder of raw data files and the functions for processing them
-- `out/`: folder of outpur
+- `out/`: folder of generated plots as PDF files and generated tables as csv files.
 - `function/`: folder of all nested functions
 - `Figure_[xx]_*.R`: R scripts to create the respective figures
 - `Table_[xx]_*.R`: R scripts to create the respective tables